 House Sparrows and Starlings are non-native species and compete for nesting sites with other native cavity-nesting birds.

-Our native species haven't had time to develop defenses against these two species, and are often destroyed in attacks for the nest.
+Our native species haven't had time to develop defenses against these two species, and their nests are often destroyed in attacks.

 Following time-tested practices will give you the best chance at attracting Purple Martins to your backyard.

 The second resource I recommend is Stokes: Purple Martin Book by Donald & Lillian Stokes.
 Don't skip this part.
-The more information you have, the better chance you'll have to attract Purple Martins.
+The more information you have, the better your chances at attracting Purple Martins.

 To attract Purple Martins, begin by locating your housing in the center of the largest open spot available, at least 30 and not more than 100 feet from human housing.